Career Path Forecast

 According

-decade, much faster than the average for all occupations.
-Veterinarians
+average for all occupations.
+Veterinarians usually practice in animal

-usually practice in animal hospitals or clinics and care primarily for
+hospitals or clinics and care primarily for small pets.
+Recent trends

-in cats as pets.
-Faster growth of the cat population is expected to
+indicate particularly strong interest in cats as pets.
+Faster growth of

-increase the demand for feline medicine and veterinary services, while
+medicine and veterinary services, while demand for veterinary care for

-demand for veterinary care for dogs should continue to grow at a more
+dogs should continue to grow at a more modest pace.

-Many pet owners are
+Many pet owners consider

-will be spent on veterinary care.
+that considerable money will be spent on veterinary care.

 More